haga-rak/fluxzy.core/README.md

 - Git bash for Windows
 - `libpcap` or any equivalent library
 - tests collecting pcap files and installing certificates requires elevation.
+- An IDE is not necessary to build the app.
+For information, this project was developed using both Visual Studio 2022 and JetBrains Rider on Windows, macOS and Linux.

 ### 3.2 Build